 17. Solar Lighting

-These lights are already extremely common in luxury and middle-class homes.
+These lights are already ubiquitous in luxury and middle-class homes.

 Outdoor solar lighting will become more widely used than ever before.
-This is due to the generous projected capital annual growth rate of the solar lighting industry.
+This is due to the solar lighting industry’s generous projected capital annual growth rate.

 Covering All the Bases – Comfort, Convenience, Efficiency, and Aesthetics

-Ultimately, all of the exterior features listed above are only becoming more popular.
-Mainly because they meet the continual rising demands for comfort, convenience, aesthetic appeal, and energy efficiency.
+Ultimately, the exterior features listed above are only becoming more popular mainly because they meet the continually rising demands for comfort, convenience, aesthetic appeal, and energy efficiency.

-We need to take into account future inventions and design trends that will appear everywhere soon.
+We need to consider future inventions and design trends that will appear everywhere soon.
 This is due to technological innovation over the next 5-10 years.

 Be sure to PIN your inspiration by using the image below!

 Don’t forget to read BenQ GV1 Portable Projector – Epic Wireless Portable Entertainment too!